How to Check & Improve Your Domain and Email Server IP Reputation?

 Cathy-Dawiskiba-CMO-at-Woodpecker

-But there are many factors that affect the deliverability.
-The reputation of your domain and your email server IP is one that plays a tremendous role in getting messages delivered.
+The reputations of your website, your domain and your email server IP play a tremendous role in getting messages delivered.

 What’s the difference between domain reputation and email server IP reputation?